 1990 OSU’s Guin Library in Newport opens at the university’s Hatfield Marine Science Center.

 1996 Karyle Butcher becomes University Librarian as Melvin George retires, and ground was broken for the $40 million expansion and remodel of the library.

-1999 Valley Library expansion and remodeling completed; The Library Journal names the Valley Library its Library of the Year for 1999, the first academic library so honored.
+1999 Valley Library expansion and remodeling completed.
+Library Journal names the Valley Library 1999 Library of the Year, the first academic library so honored.